 There are countless resources and books to explore different belief systems.
 It would be hopeless to try and keep a good list.
 When I first wrote this post one of the best sites was Websites about Religion: originally created by Wabash Center.
 These days I would say use a search engine.

 There are a number of other books have been pivotal in shaping my world view.
 Some of the most significant authors that have shaped my faith have been C.S.
-Lewis, Dennis McCallum, Watchman Nee, John White, Francis Schaeffer, Larry Crabb, J. Oswald Sanders, Ralph Winter, Richard Foster, Kenneth Bailey, D.A.
-Carson, Dallas Willard, and Timothy Keller.
+Lewis, Dennis McCallum, Watchman Nee, John White, Francis Schaeffer, James Sire, Larry Crabb, J. Oswald Sanders, Ralph Winter, Richard Foster, Kenneth Bailey, D.A.
+Carson, Os Guinness, Dan Allender, Henri Nouwen, Dallas Willard, Timothy Keller, and Miroslav Volk.
 I have benefited from many of the ideas popularized by Renovare.

 Now faith is the assurance of things hoped for, the conviction of things not seen.
 For by it the people of old received their commendation.
 By faith we understand that the universe was created by the word of God, so that what is seen was not made out of things that are visible.Hebrews 11:1-3 ESV